 - Adventures in Comaland: The premise of If I Stay, in which her character is rendered comatose by a car accident.

-- Badass Adorable: Particularly as her Star-Making Role as Hit Girl.
+- Badass Adorable: Particularly as her Star-Making Role as Hit-Girl in Kick-Ass.

 - Creepy Child / Stringy-Haired Ghost Girl: Enid in the Funny or Die sketch video "Scary Girl."
 Also her roles in Let Me In and Carrie.

-- Dark and Troubled Past: Averted in real life, but she professes to intentionally seek out roles that are drastically different from her true self for the challenge.
+- Dark and Troubled Past: She professes to intentionally seek out roles that are drastically different from her true self for the challenge.

 - In The Poker House, she is the youngest daughter of a drug-addicted prostitute with a violent pimp.